IwonaV/Projects/README.md

 # SQL-queries
-Simple database to practice and consolidate my knowledge of basic sql queries.
+Simple database to practice and consolidate the knowledge of basic sql queries.